 So many variables determine what makes an artist or band “essential” — longevity, impact, influence, history.
 On-air and online, we celebrate the musicians who have shaped our cultural soundtrack for the past fifty years.
 Let’s love these FUV Essential artists while they’re here, and honor those who have departed too soon.

-Marvin Gaye (illustration by Andy Friedman)
+Ray Charles (illustration by Andy Friedman)

-Talking Heads (illustration by Andy Friedman)
+Lucinda Williams (illustration by Andy Friedman)

-Joni Mitchell (illustration by Andy Friedman)
+The Replacements (illustration by Andy Friedman)